THE TEMPELAAR TEAM

 Research

-Quantum mechanics reigns at the atomic scale, but classical mechanics continues to successfully predict large-scale phenomena.
+Quantum mechanics reigns at the atomic scale, yet classical mechanics successfully predicts large-scale phenomena.
 As such, we have two complementary theories with each their own realm of applicability.
-But what sets the quantum–classical boundary?
+But what defines the quantum–classical boundary?
 Developments in quantum materials and quantum information science are increasingly pushing quantum behaviors into scales formerly attributed to the classical realm.
 Conversely, one may wonder how far we can extend the success of classical mechanics into the quantum realm.

 These are questions driving the research in The Tempelaar Team.
 By exploring the interface of quantum and classical theories, we seek to better understand the foundations of both quantum and classical behaviors, to replace computationally-expensive quantum models by inexpensive classical models, and to construct new hybrid models invoking both classical and quantum mechanics.
 In doing so, we seek to optimally contribute to breakthroughs in chemistry, physics, and materials science by targeting well-defined scientific problems and by closely collaborating with experimental scientists.